sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/faq_axpi.md

 ### Change of screen

-We change the screen into new version, and the dafalut image use the latest version screen, see following photo to know your screen version, and for pervious version screen if need to run command `cp /boot/dtb.img.lcd20220830 dtb.img` to apply the hardware.
+We change the screen into new version, and the default image use the latest version screen, see following photo to know your screen version, and for pervious version screen if need to run command `cp /boot/dtb.img.lcd20220830 dtb.img` to apply the hardware.
 Read [wrong display](#qscreen-display-wrong) to know more.

 ![qa_screen_change](./assets/qa/qa_screen_change.jpg)